akinemreyazici/Currency_Exchange_App/README.md

 The app includes the following features:

 - XML Parser: The app uses an XML parser to fetch and parse the latest exchange rates from the Central Bank of the Republic of Turkey's website.
+The exchange rates are updated daily and reflect the rates as of the latest business day.

 - Currency Converter: The app includes a simple currency converter that allows users to view the change of Turkish lira against other currencies.